oysttyer/oysttyer.github.io/docs/userGuide.md

 <h2 id="command-line">Command Line Options</h2>

-Oysttyer inherates many commands from ttytter.
-The full list of commands supported by ttytter is [documented here](http://www.floodgap.com/software/ttytter/copts.html) but here are some of the most useful ones:
+Oysttyer inherits many commands from ttytter.
+The full list of commands supported by ttytter is [documented here](http://www.floodgap.com/software/ttytter/copts.html) but some of the more useful ones are:

 <table>
 <tr><th>Command</th><th>Description</th><th>Example</th></tr>